 If you are ready to apply, please complete and return this application form or this Widgit symbol version.

 If you would like support to complete the form, please contact Lixi.
-In the event that more people apply than we have space for, places will be drawn at random.

 Please note that we will be working as a group and are not able to guarantee one-to-one support for participants.
 If this would be important to you, you are welcome to bring someone to support you; just let us know.